Updated: Nov 26

 Author Caroline Myss talks about this phenomenon in several of her books and calls it “Woundology.”
 It is this concept that we get so caught up in identifying, understanding, showcasing, and leveraging our wounds that we never move into the healing part of the journey.
 There are many reasons why Woundology is attractive.
 For some people, identifying with that wound also connects them to a community of people who all validate and support them (you especially find this in support groups).
 Old wounds can also be used as a type of currency that is paid to get attention, pity, or special treatment.
 Woundology allows you to use wounds as an excuse.
 “I can’t help it because of what happened…” It’s a free pass out of whatever you don’t want to take responsibility for.
 In a weird way, it takes your vulnerability and makes it both a shield and a weapon, depending on the situation.

-So what does one do?
-You need take the next step and actually HEAL those wounds.
+So, what does one do?
+You need to take the next step and actually HEAL those wounds.
 Stop showing them off and making a fuss over them.
 It’s time to let them take their rightful role in the past while you walk forward unhindered.
 The downside is that, depending on the nature of your wounds, this may not be easy.
-Actually, some people might get stuck in Woundology simply because they want to avoid the hard part of healing.
+Many people get stuck in Woundology simply because they want to avoid the hard part of healing.
 They’d rather enjoy the false power of the wounds over the challenge of having to actually face those wounds and do the spiritual and emotional work of letting them go.

-So ask yourself, are you stuck in your wounds?
+So, ask yourself, are you stuck in your wounds?
 Has Woundology become your natural operating mode?
+Are you tired of that old problem draining your energy?
 Are you ready to actually start healing and moving on, unhindered, to the next part of your story?
 If so, here are some important things to note:

 If you are dealing with serious past trauma, please don’t try to do this yourself.
 Go find a good counselor or psychologist (one who believes in healing, not just identifying wounds) and get professional help to guide you through.